MurdQ25/herb-database/README.md

 - **Skills**: Python (pandas, Flask) or JavaScript; GitHub basics.
 - **Traffic**: 60 GB/month for text, more with photos (we can make it smaller).

 Want in?
 Email contact@tryherbals.com with your GitHub or one idea (e.g., “I’d add a search bar”).
 In Pensacola?
-Coffee at Bodacious Brew?
+Coffee at The Drowsy Poet?

 ## 🤝 Adding to the Project